Lotus Cortina: Mk1

-Whilst the engine was being developed, Walter Hayes (Ford) asked Colin Chapman if he would fit the engine to 1,000 Ford saloons for Group 2 homologation.
+While the engine was being developed, Walter Hayes (Ford) asked Colin Chapman if he would fit the engine to 1,000 Ford saloons for Group 2 homologation.
 Chapman quickly accepted, although it must have been very busy in the Cheshunt plant, with the Elan about to be launched.
 The Type 28 or Lotus Cortina or Cortina Lotus (as Ford liked to call it) was duly launched.
 Ford supplied the 2-door Cortina bodyshells and took care of all the marketing and selling of the cars, whilst Lotus did all the mechanical and cosmetic changes.
-The major changes involved installing the 1,557 cc (105 bhp) engine, together with the same close-ratio gearbox as the Elan.
-The rear suspension was drastically altered and lightweight alloy panels were used for doors, bonnet and boot.
-Lightweight casings were fitted to gearbox and differential.
-All the Lotus factory cars were painted white with a green stripe (although Ford built some for racing in red, and one customer had a dark blue stripe due to being superstitious about green).
-The cars also received front quarter bumpers and round Lotus badges were fitted to rear wings and to the right side of the radiator grille.